Eris: Measuring discord among multidimensional data sources: Related work

-There have been implementations of semiring provenance or c-tables in systems such as Orchestra~\cite{DBLP:journals/sigmod/IvesGKTTTJP08}, ProQL~\cite{DBLP:conf/sigmod/KarvounarakisIT10}, ProvSQL~\cite{senellart.provsql}, and Mimir~\cite{DBLP:journals/corr/NandiYKGFLG16}, respectively.
+There have been implementations of semiring provenance or c-tables in systems such as Orchestra~\cite{DBLP:journals/sigmod/IvesGKTTTJP08}, ProQL~\cite{DBLP:conf/sigmod/KarvounarakisIT10}, ProvSQL~\cite{senellart.provsql}, and Mimir~\cite{DBLP:journals/corr/NandiYKGFLG16}.
 In Orchestra provenance annotations were used for update propagation in a distributed data integration setting.
 ProQL and ProvSQL implement the semiring model but do not allow for symbolic expressions in data or support aggregation.
 Mimir is a system for querying uncertain and probabilistic data based on c-tables; however, in Mimir symbolic expressions and conditions are not actually materialized as results, instead the system fills in their values with guesses in order to make queries executable on standard RDBMSs.
 Thus, Mimir's approach to c-tables would not suffice for our needs since we need to generate the symbolic constraints for the QP solver to solve.
 On the other hand, our work shows how some of the symbolic computation involved in c-tables can be implemented in-database and it would be interesting to consider whether this approach can be extended to support full c-tables in future work.

 We have reduced the concordancy evaluation problem to quadratic programming, a well-studied optimization problem.
-Solvers such as OSQP~\cite{osqp} can handle systems of equations with thousands of equations and variables.
+Solvers such as OSQP~\cite{osqp} can handle systems with thousands of equations and variables.
 However, we have not made full use of the power of linear/quadratic programming.
-For example, we could impose additional linear inequalities on unknowns for example to constrain that certain error or null values have to be positive or within some range.
-Likewise, we have defined the cost function in one specific way but quadratic programming permits many other cost functions to be defined, for example with different weights for each variable or with additional linear cost factors.
+For example, we could impose additional inequalities on unknowns, to ensure that certain error or null values have to be positive or within some range.
+Likewise, we have defined the cost function in one specific way but quadratic programming permits many other cost functions, like using different weights for each variable or with additional linear cost factors.
+As suggested at the end of the last section, it may be worthwhile to combine \sysname with other truth discovery techniques to simultaneously estimate the weights needed for the cost function and the guessed true values of the uncertain data.